 - Eligible Countries: Applications are accepted from candidates from Ireland, the EU and worldwide.

-- Acceptable Course or Subjects: award is awarded to undertake a research project exploring children’s voice, agency and citizenship practices.
+- Acceptable Course or Subjects: Scholarship is awarded to undertake a research project exploring children’s voice, agency and citizenship practices.

 - Admissible Criteria: To be eligible, applicants must have to meet the following criteria:

 - An academic background in Education and/or Children and Youth Studies.

 - High honours in an appropriate Master’s degree.

 How to Apply

 - How to Apply: In order to eligible for the scholarship, applicants first need to take admission in a PhD degree program at the university.
 After getting enrolled, all candidates must have to submit their applications via email to [email protected]